AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Added a detailed description for the **[!UICONTROL Test SMTP delivery]** option.
 [Read more](../../delivery/using/steps-sending-the-delivery.md#delivery-additiona-parameters)

-The Release Notes overview section has been updated to clarify Campaign Console upgrade guidelines.
+The Get Started with upgrades page has been updated to clarify Campaign Console upgrade guidelines.
 [Read more](../../rn/using/rn-overview.md)

 New Campaign v7.2.2 build is now available.
 [Read more](../../rn/using/latest-release.md)